gro-intelligence/api-client/JGrinst-patch-2/_sources/getting-started.md.txt

 ## Discovering Data
 To derive the insights you want from Gro's data, you will first want to find the data you're interested in.
 Below you will find some of the most useful tips on how to discover the data of greatest value to you.

-### Code Snippets
+### Code snippets
 Users may find that the Gro API is at its most powerful when used in conjunction with the Gro web application.
 The web app provides the most convenient format for selecting the data series that is of most interest to you.
-In our Add Data Series window, you can select entities of interest and then other entities for which no data is available based on your selection will be filtered out from the remaining options.
-For example, after selecting the item 'Corn' only metrics and regions that have data for 'Corn' will remain selectable.
+In our Add Data Series window, you can select entities of interest, and then other entities for which no data is available based on your selection will be filtered out from the remaining options.
+For example, after selecting the item "Corn" only metrics and regions that have data for 'Corn' will remain selectable.
 ![add-data-series-example](../media/add-data-series-example.png)

 Once you have created a chart with data that you want, you can take advantage of our Code Snippets feature to pull that data into your API client code.